baracudaz/fenix_tft/README.md

 Steps:
 1. Set Proxyman to catch all traffic.
 2. Enable SSL Proxying for the domain `https://vs2-fe-identity-prod.azurewebsites.net/`.
-3. Open the FENIX TFT WiFi application on your mobile.
+3. Open the [FENIX Control application](https://apps.apple.com/ch/app/fenix-control/id1474206689?l=en-GB) on your mobile.
 4. Log in using your credentials.
 5. In Proxyman, look for a POST request to `https://vs2-fe-identity-prod.azurewebsites.net/connect/token`.
 6. The response to this request contains both `access_token` and `refresh_token`.